python/mypy/test-data/unit/README.md

 some platforms this information isn't available, so 2 processes are used by default).
 You can change the number of workers using `-j` option.

-All pytest tests run as a single test from the perspective of `runtests.py`, and so `-j` option has no effect on them.
-Instead, `pytest` itself determines the number of processes to use.
-The default (set in `./pytest.ini`) is the number of logical cores; this can be overridden using `-n` option.
+All pytest tests run as a single test from the perspective of `runtests.py`.

+however, `-j` option is automatically repeated as `-n` option in pytest.
+Without an explicit `-j` or `-n`, `pytest` uses as many processes as there are logical cores (see `pytest.ini` for the relevant defaults).

 Note that running more processes than logical cores is likely to significantly decrease performance; the relevant count is the number of